Launching a Multi-Vendor Marketplace VS D2C Website

 • Robust security measures for customer data protection.

-D2C website excel in brand control and building strong customer relationships.
+D2C websites excel in brand control and building strong customer relationships.
 They require a well-defined target audience and a focus on brand identity.

 • Features: